Transforming Experience into Expertise, and Expertise into Leadership

 CSPP offers students the opportunity to provide consulting services to respected organizations that in the past included Goodwill, Disney, City of Hope National Medical Center, Ingenium Schools, and the City of Pasadena.
 These consulting opportunities may provide CSPP students with an advantage when entering the workforce.

-Our small class sizes will allow you to get to know your professors as individuals.
+Our small class sizes will allow you to get to know your psychology department's professors as individuals.
 Under their mentorship, you will receive the support and personal attention needed to excel and become a professional even before graduation.

 We encourage our students to support their local communities.
 We are proud to announce that our students provide many hours of service annually to their local communities, while our postdoctoral CSPP graduates provide an additional 450,000 hours of professional service in the US in preparation for licensure.